nickhward/ML_Trading_methods/README.md

 # Trading Strategy Outcome Prediction

 ## Introduction
 This project is an attempt to predict the outcome (win or loss) of a trading strategy.
 While many approaches focus on precise time-series predictions using models like LSTM, this project adopts a unique perspective.
-Instead of predicting exact prices, we are developing a model that classifies whether a particular trading strategy will result in a win or loss based on a specific set of rules.
+Instead of predicting exact prices, I am developing a model that classifies whether a particular trading strategy will result in a win or loss based on a specific set of rules.

-The hypothesis we put forward is that, instead of predicting specific price points, useful insights can be obtained by focusing on classifications of trade outcomes.
-To narrow down the scope, we are examining trades separately, distinguishing between buy trades and sell trades.
+The hypothesis I put forward is that, instead of predicting specific price points, useful insights can be obtained by focusing on classifications of trade outcomes.
+To narrow down the scope, I am examining trades separately, distinguishing between buy trades and sell trades.

-Our focus is on day trading, particularly on strategies utilizing 1-minute and 5-minute time frames.
-This is because we need thousands of trades for robust analysis and model building.
+The focus is on day trading, particularly on strategies utilizing 1-minute and 5-minute time frames.
+This is because I need thousands of trades for robust analysis and model building.

 ## Replicating the Project